-Mark your calendars: the 2019 LEPC meeting dates and location have been set!
-Meetings are held the second Tuesday every quarter from 1:30 p.m. to 3:30 p.m. in room 104 of the Fabulich Center located at 3600 Port of Tacoma Road, Tacoma, WA 98424.
+Mark your calendars: the 2019 Local Emergency Planning Committee (LEPC) meeting dates and location have been set!
+Pierce County LEPC meetings occur on the second Tuesday of every quarter from 1:30 p.m. to 3:30 p.m. in room 104 of the Fabulich Center; located at 3600 Port of Tacoma Road, Tacoma, WA 98424.

 Local Emergency Planning Committees (LEPCs) are community-based organizations formed under the authority of the Emergency Planning and Community Right-to-Know Act of 1986 (commonly called EPCRA), a United States federal law.